 The county should designate and manage Critical Areas in a manner that will sustain dependent human and wildlife use and avoid loss of life and damage to structures.

 The county should identify and designate in the Critical Areas regulations geographic areas with unusual physical features or high sensitivity to human impacts that require management approaches specially designed for each area.

+The county should explore and implement a Natural Capital Facilities approach to resource management by building on the existing 2012 Earth Economics Ecosystem Services evaluation by identifying methodological improvements necessary to represent the capital and services provided by the county’s natural systems.

-OBJECTIVE 2: Water Resource Management Approaches – To coordinate water resources planning, funding and implementation within Thurston County to ensure high quality surface and groundwater, preserve the functions of water resources, ensure compatibility between land and water uses and minimize the costs of parallel programs.
+OBJECTIVE B: Water Resource Management Approaches – To coordinate water resources planning, funding and implementation within Thurston County to ensure high quality surface and groundwater, preserve the functions of water resources, ensure compatibility between land and water uses and minimize the costs of parallel programs.